 Let’s start by clicking the “Add Monitor” button from the Uptime Monitors page.

-You’ll notice a pop-up window appear, select “Ping/Service” from the select list.
+You’ll notice a pop-up window appears.
+Select “Ping/Service” from the select list.

-Now the window just expanded to contain more fields that we’ll go through below.
+Now the window just expanded to contain more fields, which we’ll go through below.

 - Monitor Name – this should be a user friendly name for your service uptime monitor, that will be shown in your uptime reports and will be used to quickly identify your uptime monitor.

-- Contact List – you can either use one of your existing contact lists or select [No Contact List / No Notifications] if you wish not to be notified when an outage occurs.
+- Contact List – you can either use one of your existing contact lists or select [No Contact List / No Notifications] if you don’t wish to be notified when an outage occurs.

 - Locations – here you can select where you want your service to be monitored from.

 - Timeout – if your service does not respond after these many seconds, it will be considered offline.